Scoliosis (Idiopathic)

 • Hormonal

-• Lower levels of melatonin secreted from pineal body in those with adolescent idiopathic scoliosis
+• Lower melatonin levels secreted from pineal body in those with adolescent idiopathic scoliosis

 • Growth hormone: more of an influential factor than an etiologic factor in studies